Sabreblade is intrigued by symbols of prosperity and luck and how they relate to the Law of Attraction.

-For instance, my grandmother practiced Appalachian mountain magic, but also considered herself a dyed-in-the-wool, saved-by-the-blood Christian who would quote the Bible and turn around and whisper to a dry cow to make it give milk.
+For instance, my grandmother practiced Appalachian mountain magic, but she also considered herself a dyed-in-the-wool, saved-by-the-blood Christian who would quote the Bible and turn around and whisper to a dry cow to make it give milk.

 In many cultures, there is no division between "good luck" symbols and their religion.

-This is Chan Chu (Ch'an Chu) or "Three-legged Money Frog", a Chinese symbol of prosperity.
+This is Chan Chu (Ch'an Chu) or "Three-legged Money Frog," a Chinese symbol of prosperity.

 According to Feng Shui, it's supposed to drive away evil, protect wealth, and increase income.

+It's common practice to place one near your door, and eight more inside your living area.
 It's actually supposed to be best to consult a Feng Shui practitioner for the proper layout.

-You may have seen this little bob-tailed Japanese cat in restaurants (that is where I saw my first one), shops, or on key chains, or as a piggy bank.
+You may have seen this little bob-tailed Japanese cat in restaurants (that is where I saw my first one), shops, on key chains, or as a piggy bank.
 The raised right paw attracts money and the raised left paw attracts customers (although some believe the opposite is true).

 The Pokémon character Meowth was designed to look like Maneki Neko.

-The Rune FA
+3. The Rune FA (Norse)